toasterllc/MSPFETSim/README.md

 # Development Philosophy
-    - Minimal driver interface
 - Make copy/paste from tilib easy
 - Not trying to clean up tilib
     - Large and messy codebase